 How did you find the song “Mr. Blue”?

 We were touring in San Francisco, and someone named DeWayne Blackwell phoned and asked to meet with us (including Bob Reisdorff) at our hotel room, to play a song for us.
 I said, “I think it’s a fine song, but why don’t you and your group record it yourselves?”
 DeWayne said, “Because if we (the Blackwells) record it, no one will ever hear it.
 But if the Fleetwoods record it, every disc jockey in the country will play it.”
 He was right, and it sold a million records.

 How did it feel to be No. 1 again with “Mr. Blue”?

 Great, of course.
-Reisdorff told us, "It's hard to have a No. 1 record, but even harder to have two No. 1 records."
-Gary didn't like the song "Mr. Blue" but Reisdorff said if it went to No. 1, Gary could have the use of Bob's Corvette for six weeks.
+Reisdorff told us, “It’s hard to have a No. 1 record, but even harder to have two No. 1 records.”
+Gary didn’t like the song “Mr. Blue” but Reisdorff said if it went to No. 1, Gary could have the use of Bob’s Corvette for several weeks.
 Sort of betting against each other.
 We all won.